aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/navigation-and-interaction/links/update-links/_index.md

 linktitle: Update Links
 type: docs
 weight: 20
-url: /net/update-links/
+url: /cpp/update-links/
-description: Update links in PDF programmatically.
-This guide is about how to update links in PDF in C# language.
+description: Update links in PDF programmatically with Aspose.PDF for C++.
+This guide is about how to update links in PDF file.
-lastmod: "2021-06-05"
+lastmod: "2022-01-31"
 sitemap:
     changefreq: "weekly"
     priority: 0.7